OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 Legal basis

-The legal basis for this processing of personal data is Article 6 (1) a) (separate consent) of the EU General Data Protection Regulation (GDPR), Article 6 (1) b) (processing necessary for the performance of a contract) of the EU General Data Protection Regulation (GDPR), Article 6 (1) f) (processing based on the weighing of interests) of the EU General Data Protection Regulation (GDPR), and Article 6 (1)cf) (processing necessary for compliance with a legal obligation) of the EU General Data Protection Regulation (GDPR).
+The legal basis for this processing of personal data are Article 6 (1) a) (separate consent) of the EU General Data Protection Regulation (GDPR), Article 6 (1) b) (processing necessary for the performance of a contract) of the EU General Data Protection Regulation (GDPR), Article 6 (1) f) (processing based on the weighing of interests) of the EU General Data Protection Regulation (GDPR), and Article 6 (1) c) (processing necessary for compliance with a legal obligation) of the EU General Data Protection Regulation (GDPR).

 3\.
 Information automatically collected through your use of XING